Ossett: Governance

-Since the 2010 election, Ossett has been part of the Wakefield constituency.
-The seat has been held by Simon Lightwood of the Labour Party since the 2022 Wakefield by-election.
-The by-election was triggered by the resignation of Imran Ahmad Khan, who had been expelled from the Conservative Party following his conviction for sexual assault.
-From 2010 to 2019, the MP for Wakefield was Mary Creagh of the Labour Party.
+In 1983, the town transferred from the Dewsbury seat to the Normanton constituency.
 When Ossett was part of the Dewsbury constituency, the MP was David Ginsburg, one of the Labour MPs who defected to the Social Democratic Party.
 On transferring to the Normanton constituency, the MP for many years was Bill O'Brien until he entered the House of Lords and was succeeded by Ed Balls.

 Most of the town is in the Ossett ward on the local council, but the south-eastern part of the town is in the Horbury and South Ossett ward.
-The Ossett ward is extremely marginal, and has been won over the last ten years by Labour, Liberal Democrat, Conservative and UKIP candidates.
-As of 29 October 2019, the ward is represented by two Conservative councillors and one Labour councillor.
-Horbury and South Ossett is marginal between Labour and Conservative, with only low votes for the other parties.
+The Ossett ward is extremely marginal, and has been won in the 21st century by Labour, Liberal Democrat, Conservative and UKIP candidates at different times.
+As of 3 September 2024, the ward is represented by one Conservative councillor and two Labour councillors, whereas Horbury and South Ossett is represented by three Labour councillors.

-There is a small area of Ossett (defined within the pre-1974 boundaries) in the Wakefield West ward, but this is mostly a business area with few residents (an industrial park was built on the site of the Old Roundwood Colliery).
-There is also a very small area around the Waggon and Horses pub on Wakefield Road that has a WF5 Ossett address but is part of the Kirklees district and the Dewsbury East ward.

 Geography

 Climate

 Ossett experiences an oceanic climate (Köppen climate classification Cfb) similar to almost all of the United Kingdom.